We are seeing signs that the arts are becoming more central to the story Calgary is telling and more central to people’s lives.

 New Pathways for the Arts

-The following organizations are participating in New Pathways for the Arts Calgary:
+The following organizations participated in New Pathways for the Arts Calgary Phase One during 2015:

 Alberta Theatre Projects